chriswoodley/css-framework/readme.md

 ### Fluid Typographic Scale System

-A based typographic scale is used to size headings and body copy.
+A typographic scale is used to size headings and body copy.
 The text size is fluid and scales based on the screen width.

 ### Fluid Vertical Rhythm System